mrigueti/AI-bot-discord/readme.md

 ### 📝 Description

 This project is a simple template for creating a Discord bot with artificial intelligence capabilities using the Google Gemini API.
 With this template, you can easily build a bot that responds to messages with advanced AI capabilities.
+The bot has access to internet information and maintains chat context for natural, continuous conversations.

 ### ✨ Features

 - Full Discord.js integration
 - Google Gemini API implementation for AI features
+- Internet access for up-to-date information
 - Customizable command system
-- Conversation context management
+- Conversation context management for continuous, natural dialogues
 - Simple configuration

 ### 🚀 Installation